Cup with Saucer and Portrait of Frederick the Great, KPM, 1870

 Description

-A cup with a saucer featuring a portrait of Frederick the Great in full dress uniform with medals, and a sculptural handle in the form of Archangel Michael.
+A cup with a saucer bearing the portrait of Frederick the Great in a ceremonial uniform adorned with orders and a sculpted handle shaped as the Archangel Michael.
 The cup was painted at the KPM manufactory in 1870.
-Presumably, the pair was made as a gift for noble aristocrats.
-The cup is adorned with relief-molded mythological Greek scenes illustrating two of Hercules' feats: "Hercules and the Nemean Lion" and "Hercules and the Cretan Bull."
-The sculptural handle features Archangel Michael with a shield in his hands.
-The piece is richly gilded, with ornate chasing and a band of gold pearls on the lower part of the base.
+Apparently, the set was created as a gift for noble aristocrats.
+The cup is decorated with relief-molded Greek mythological scenes depicting two labors of Hercules: 'Hercules and the Nemean Lion' and 'Hercules and the Cretan Bull'.
+The sculpted handle features the Archangel Michael holding a shield.
+The cup is richly gilded, with chiseling and a gold pearl design at the base.

 Lot No. 5576